Xalera1044/rails-walnuts/README.md

 # README
-Personal website of Walnuts for my own walnut farm!
+Personal website of Walnuts for my own walnut farm.